DaudTalat/GOChat/README.md

 The usage of GOChat is divided up based on the server and user.
 Users have the option to directly connect with the GOChat server directly using TCP.
 TCP connections are not recommended and the listener.go program was created to fix some of the usability issues related with raw TCP connections.
 The listener.go program supports client-side encryption and decryption—this meaning that the server host is unable to read these messages without the appropriate encryption key.

+The commands to interact with server through a console are listed below:

+    '/create <name>'     create a room and join it '/join <name>'       join a room with associated room name '/nick <name>'       set name, otherwise name will be "stranger" '/exit'              disconnects from chat server
+    '/rooms'             show list of available rooms to join '/msg <msg>'         broadcasts message to everyone in a room '/encrypt'           generate AES-256 encryption key for messages '/encrypt <key>'     assign AES-256 encryption key for messages

 Alternatively, the user can use to the server using a GUI interface instead of a command line.
 The GOChat GUI further abstracts the connection process and improves discoverability of features.
 The GUI sends HTTP requests to the listener.go file which relays the requests to the server.
 In future, technologies like Web Sockets can be used to improve the frontend preformance.

 ![Alt text](https://media3.giphy.com/media/fSgLXRd90Jk0woZMnj/giphy.gif?cid=790b761177990e962ce38d3d612a2b8dc9f48bea343261e0&rid=giphy.gif&ct=g)